SageSight3/Mimic/docs/IssuesList.md

-* Should map generation belong to the map module or be in it's own?
-CLOSED
+* Should map generation belong to the map module or be in it's own? **CLOSED**
 * Should the feature generators be a part of the same module as the map generator, or should they each have their own module?
-* How will the GUI interface with app?
-CLOSED
+* How will the GUI interface with app? **CLOSED**
 * Should eon be tracked by Strings or enums?
 * Should the map specification be parsed by the map generator module or separately?
 * Should project be reorganized to be more in line with rust's reccommended/debugger implemented structute?
 * Should map_attrs be moved back into the map module?
+* Should unit tests be refactored to be less thorough?
+    * There's a lot of duplicate code from tests, largely/maybe fully from map_processor_test, that is maybe overly thorough, with a lot of it just serving to confirm that its own test cases' results matches the results of others.